Rebalancing Society

 The point made by Mintzberg is that you may work in the private sector, you may vote in the public sector, yet you live in the plural sector.

-We all live in the plural sector and interact with several organizations during just a single week.
-Whether you engage yourself and your time as a volunteer, donate to charity, or belong to clubs.
+We all live in the plural sector and interact with several organizations in just a single week, whether you engage yourself and your time as a volunteer, donate to charity, or belong to clubs.
 In this sense, there are all kinds of things people can do as individuals as well as under the corporate umbrella.

 I recognize leadership; I’m a fan of communityship